You’ve heard the term gentrification, and you may even have an understanding of what it means.

 - Below intrinsic value – that’s why we avoid new and off-the-plan properties which come at a premium price.

-- With a high land to asset ratio – that doesn’t necessarily mean a large block of land, but one where the land component makes up a significant part of the asset value.
+- With a high land-to-asset ratio – doesn’t necessarily mean a large block of land, but one where the land component makes up a significant part of the asset value.

 - In an area that has a long history of strong capital growth and that will continue to outperform the averages because of the demographics in the area or a suburb going through gentrification.